CVE-1999-0334

 01 // Technical Summary

 Solaris 2.2 and 2.3 systems are vulnerable to a critical local privilege escalation.
-A failure during the fsck (file system check) process on boot allows a physically present attacker to gain root access, completely compromising the system.
-This vulnerability poses a significant risk to data confidentiality, integrity, and availability.
+A failure during the fsck (file system check) process at boot allows an attacker with physical access to gain root access, completely compromising the system.
+This vulnerability poses a significant risk due to the potential for complete system takeover and data exfiltration.

 02 // Vulnerability Mechanism